kenakofer/smart-o-harp/README.md

 | II7 | VI7 | III7|
 | mod4|+min7| mod5|

 This layout should play melodies quickly and efficiently.
-The presence of the third triad row (with 7s already added because of their nealy universal use on secondary dominants) allows us to leave out `maj/min` modifier.
-We can play most chords with a single keypress, with the exception of the V7 (this is a real downer).
+The presence of the third triad row (with 7s already added because of their nearly universal use on secondary dominants) allows us to leave out `maj/min` modifier.
+We can play most chords with a single keypress, with the exception of the `V7` (this is a real downer).
 Even with just these 12 buttons, the player can play in all 12 key signatures, major and minor, with the most common chords, have minor chords with minor sevenths, major sevenths if you use a double-tap logic, and modulate keys mid song without fuss.

 Some players might like swapping out the `+min7` for a `V7` button, or have the double tap behavior provide the `V7`, or some variation on that.